mindreadio/qsafecrypto/README.md

 I had four requirements for developing it.
 I followed them religiously.

-1. The library must include two functions: one for encryption and another for decryption.
+1. The library should have only two functions: encrypt() and decrypt().

-2. A key will be necessary, stored either in the environment variable or in the Key Management System (KMS), which will be used for encryption and decryption.
+2. The library should use a key that is either stored in an environment variable or in a KMS service.

-3. The library must be performant and quantum-safe.
+3. The library should be fast and quantum-resistant.

-4. It should be designed in a way that even developers cannot easily make errors.
-Additionally, the encrypted keys should have an aesthetically pleasing appearance.
+4. The library should be foolproof and produce encrypted data that looks nice.

 I chose AES-GCM-256 for four reasons as well: